- Balloons pose a threat to both wildlife and people.

 We also would like to encourage you to sign this online petition through change.org to ban the release of balloons in Australia and ban the use of helium to inflate balloons in Australia.
 The petition’s organisers will keep the petition up until they receive a response from the Australian government.

 As with all environmental and social issues, it is important to make your elected officials aware of your concerns.
-We strongly encourage community groups, environmental organisations, and individual people to hold letter writing sessions in support of balloon bans – particularly if you become aware of a planed mass release of balloons.
+We strongly encourage community groups, environmental organisations, and individuals to hold letter writing sessions in support of bans on balloon release ceremonies – particularly if you become aware of a planed release.